CollinsU99/Setting-up-and-Using-VPN/README.md

 <img src="https://i.imgur.com/5GVoheM.png" height="80%" width="80%" alt="img"/>
 </p>

-Next, we create a free Proton VPN account.
+Next, we will create a free Proton VPN account.

 On your local computer web browser (not your VM's browser), search for "Proton vpn sign up", and click "Proton NPN: Sign-up".